 4. We Wish for Choices in Amplification

-- Choices in amplification options, and associated products that will be helpful.
+- Give us choices in amplification options, and assistive technology or other products that will be helpful.

-- Don't assume we want the cheapest, most preferred, easiest, most readily available, nor the smallest hearing aid available.
+- Tell us about equipment you don't distribute as a dealer.
+Don’t assume we want the cheapest, most preferred, easiest, most readily available, nor the smallest hearing aid available.
 Allow us to make these choices.

-- Tell us of funding options, or lack thereof if that is the case.
+- Tell us about funding options, or lack thereof if that is the case.

-- Tell us that the manufacturer's will allow more than 30 days to try out a hearing aid.
+- Tell us that the time period allowed (often more than 30 days) to try out a hearing aid.
 Tell us that they have reconditioned aids at lower cost available.
-Tell us when manufacturer's have extended warranties available.
+Tell us about extended warranties.
 Tell us about loaner aids.

 - Tell us about earmold modifications.

-- Tell us about devices to help keep hearing aids on our infants and toddlers and out of their mouths, and the dog's mouth!
+- Help us problem-solve with strategies and devices to help keep hearing aids on our infants and toddlers and out of their mouths, and the dog's mouth!

-- We ask that you be patient and willing to test children with as many different types of aids, until the best possible results are achieved.
+- We ask that you be patient and willing to test children with many different types of aids until the best possible results are achieved.

 5. We Wish for Choices in Communication